hyonggu-hwang/hyonggu-hwang.github.io/_pages/about.md

 I am a first-year PhD student in finance at the University of Illinois Urbana-Champaign Gies College of Business.

-I received my BA in economics and in mathematics from the College of Wooster (2020) and terminal MA in economics from the University of Chicago (2023).
+I received my BA in economics and mathematics from the College of Wooster (2020) and terminal MA in economics from the University of Chicago (2023).
+Before grad school, I worked as a predoc at the [Becker Friedman Institute](http://bfi.uchicago.edu) at UChicago.

-I worked as a predoc at the [Becker Friedman Institute](http://bfi.uchicago.edu) in 2020-2022 and as a research assistant for [Alexander Torgovitsky](https://a-torgovitsky.github.io) in 2023-2024.
+My research interests are in corporate finance, household finance, industrial organization and structural estimation.